-It’s 2020 and yet Java has the largest developer community across the world and is always considered as the most useful programming language.
+It’s 2022, and still, Java has the largest developer community across the world.
+Also, it is always securing a spot on many of the most popular programming language lists.
 There are more than 9 million Java developers who are contributing their skills and knowledge to its further development.
-The Java Frameworks have given the race to reach Java to height, with its framework developer does not need to create a complete web and mobile application from scratch.

 What are Web Frameworks?